 Those shooting digitally should make sure you have a back-up system on which to download each day’s work.
 This can be your laptop, a portable external hard drive storage device, flash drive, or cds or DVDs.
 You will need a means of getting your edited images in a folder to Peter each day for review—flash drives are the most practical, but you can also use an external hard drive, or cd or DVD.

 Research and preparation are important parts of any adventure.
 There are many very thorough guidebooks about Paris, and extensive information about Paris and France to be found on the Internet.

 The first and last meals are included in the cost of the workshop.
-You will be a guest of the workshop for a group opening dinner on Wednesday night, and a final dinner on Monday night.
+You will be a guest of the workshop for a group opening dinner, and a final dinner on the last evening.
 Aside from the two group meals, breakfasts, lunches and dinners are independent but students are encouraged to join each other in local restaurants and cafes.
 Expect to be paying around $50 a day on meals.

 For more information about teacher Peter Turnley, please consult his personal website: peterturnley.com